timsavage/jsrn/doc/jsrn.rst

 * String formatted to ISO_8601
 * Integer seconds since epoch

-Of these formats the only real option is an ISO 8601 format.
-The ISO 8601 format provides a un-ambiguous format that includes timezone identification as such this is the format that should be used within JSRN resources.
+The ISO 8601 format provides a un-ambiguous format that includes timezone information as such this is the format that should be used within JSRN resources.